superwalnut/mrkevin.wang/convert-markdown-code-block-to-gist-for-multiple-blogging-platform.md

 It does two things (well actually more than just two things, I will write more blogs about other features later on):

-first it scan your post, and discover all the code blocks within the backtick blocks.
+First it scan your post, and discover all the code blocks within the back-tick blocks.

-then it creates a gist file with the code block and replace the code with a gist url.
+Then it creates a gist file with the code block and replace the code with a gist url.

 finally, you can import your post (in markdown format) to meidum without any hassle.
 Medium allows writers to import post via a url. as I am keeping my posts in github repository and I can just copy and paste that file's (e.g. <MyPost>.md) url to medium and click "import".